-We are not masters of the earth, but even less slaves.
-We, as humans, are something in between.
-Drivers to certain degree, but mostly being driven not so much by individuals, families and larger social entities (big brother), but by forces that can not be grasped by scientific method.
-That is not only the message from Indian and all eastern traditions, but even more from latests developments in science itself.
-Prominent figures like Stephen Jay Gould (NOMA paradigm) and Stuart Kauffman with his quantum mechanical approach to reality clearly position us in between two equally real worlds.
+We are not masters of the earth, but even less are we slaves.
+We as humans are something in between.
+To some extent we are drivers, but mainly we are driven not so much by individuals, families and larger social units (big brother), but by forces that cannot be captured by scientific methods.
+This is not only the message of Indian and all other Eastern traditions, but more so of recent developments in science itself.
+Prominent figures such as Stephen Jay Gould (NOMA paradigm) and Stuart Kauffman with his quantum mechanical approach to reality and two non-overlapping magisteria clearly position us between two equally real worlds.

-If our freedom lies in between restrictions and completely free decision about adjacent future decision, then responsibility is the only immediate solution to apparent conundrum.
-Individual responsibility.
-Responsibility is the emergent property of any complex system, including humankind, that matters most for freedom and equality.
-Democracy might only be ephemeral short phase in 100.000 and more years of human evolution.
+When our freedom lies between constraints and complete freedom to make adjacent future choices, responsibility is the only immediate solution to the apparent conundrum – individual responsibility.
+Responsibility is the emergent property of any complex system, including humanity, that is essential for freedom and equality.
+Democracy may be only a brief phase in 200,000 or more years of human evolution.

 Equality and freedom are realised through human action with individual responsibility.
 When responsibility is absent, both equality and freedom disappear.